sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_pointperfect.md

 #### Credentials

 PointPerfect Flex RTCM/NTRIP service uses a standard NTRIP interface to obtain corrections.
-Once registered, to gain access to the PointPerfect system, the device must be given WiFi.
+Once [registered](#registration), to gain access to the PointPerfect system, the device must be given WiFi.
 The RTK device will automatically obtain **credentials**.
 These credentials will be copied into the NTRIP Client, and the NTRIP Client will be turned on.
 The device will then use WiFi (usually a cellular hot spot) to connect to the PointPerfect NTRIP Caster and begin providing the SparkFun RTK device with corrections.
 Within a few seconds, the device should change from RTK Float to RTK Fix.

 ### PointPerfect Flex L-Band

 When this service is enabled, the device will attempt to connect to WiFi.
-If registration has been completed through SparkFun (see above), the device will be issued L-Band specific keys and will obtain corrections over an extra signal broadcast by a geosynchronous satellite.
+If [registration](#registration) has been completed through SparkFun, the device will be issued L-Band specific keys and will obtain corrections over an extra signal broadcast by a geosynchronous satellite.
 The encrypted SPARTN packets are sent through the PointPerfectLibrary (PPL) and RTCM corrections are produced after ~60 seconds.
 The device will enter RTK Float, the RTK Fix states.
 Users report variable fix times with ok accuracy (not as good as RTCM service).

 #### Keys